AntonFagerberg/antonfagerberg.github.io/_book_posts/old_mans_war.markdown

 Definitely one of my top 3 this year.

 Details such as that the protagonist is over 75 years old made the book something special.

-It's the first book in a trilogy and I'll start reading the other two books as soon as I can.
+I'm usually not a big fan of book series but I'll start reading the next one immediately.